 Protected sexual intercourse campaigns are actively being promoted throughout the world to make the population more aware of infections and diseases that are transmitted through sexual interactions.
 There are a number of different sexually transmitted infections that scientists have already discovered.
 Some of these infections are more serious than others, with HIV often dubbed as the most serious of them all.

-HPV, or the Human Papillomavirus, is considered to be the most common infection that is transmitted through sexual activity.
-This sexually transmitted infection already infected around 45.2% of men and 39.9% of women in the United States.
+The Human Papillomavirus, or HPV, is considered to be the most common infection that is transmitted through sexual activity.
+This sexually transmitted infection already infects around 45.2% of men and 39.9% of women in the United States.
 At least 80% of all people are estimated to be infected with HPV at some point in their life.

 What is HPV?